ev3dev/ev3dev-lang-python/README.rst

     with detailed guides on using this library which are targeted at beginners.
     If you are just getting started with programming, we highly recommend that you check it out at `ev3python.com`!

+Frequently-Asked Questions
+    Experiencing an odd error or unsure of how to do something that seems simple?
+Check our our `FAQ`_ to see if there's an existing answer.

 ev3dev.org
     `ev3dev.org`_ is a great resource for finding guides and tutorials on